RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 - Log into the Willerslev servers (on Figure 1.1, you should replace the Xs highlighted in yellow for your user).
 - Check which computing node you want to run jupyter notebook on, by running `tmon` for example.
 - Log into C1
+- Activate your desired environment where you have installed jupyter notebook
 - Run jupyter notebook in `--no-browser` mode.
 You must also specify P1, which must be unique to your connection (so be creative :) ), otherwise it gives problems.